pedrocarrijo95/MultiCloudInfraAI/docs/guide-setup-expandability.md

 ### 3. Start MCP Client (Spring Shell)

-This is the CLI interface where you type natural language prompts.
+This is the CLI interface where interprets natural language prompts and call mcp server tools.

 1. Go to `MultiCloudInfraAI - Client`
 2. Open `src/main/resources/application.properties`